Skip to main content

 CompanyGPT is currently the only platform in the DACH region that combines self-hosting from the first user, no per-user licences, native MCP and n8n integration, and integrated compliance advisory with a specialist IT lawyer and training in a single package.
 This makes it the obvious choice for mid-sized companies and corporations that expect data sovereignty and predictable cost in equal measure.

-DeutschlandGPT and Langdock are strong SaaS alternatives for organisations that put ISO 27001 first and can live with multi-tenant architecture and per-user pricing.
-Langdock scores on model variety and enterprise references, DeutschlandGPT on BSI C5 and fast onboarding.
+DeutschlandGPT and Langdock are strong SaaS alternatives for organisations that prefer a fast SaaS rollout.
+Langdock scores on model variety, EU hosting and enterprise references, DeutschlandGPT on hosting in Germany and fast onboarding.

 Microsoft 365 Copilot is an addition, not a replacement.
 Inside Word, Excel, PowerPoint and Outlook Copilot is currently without serious competitor, beyond that a GDPR-compliant primary platform remains necessary.
 Anyone using Copilot should have the US CLOUD Act discussion contractually and organisationally framed.

-Specialised vendors such as amber (enterprise search), PhariaAI (sovereign cloud / on-premise), Omnifact (privacy filter) and neuland.ai (AI apps and industry solutions) are worth a look when the respective specialisation clearly fits the use case.
+Specialised vendors such as amber (enterprise search), PhariaAI (sovereign cloud / on-premise), Omnifact (privacy filter), neuland.ai (AI apps and industry solutions) and basebox.ai (healthcare-focused secure-AI stack with app store) are worth a look when the respective specialisation clearly fits the use case.
+At larger scale (200+ users) CompanyGPT is typically the economically superior choice because no per-user licence, no token caps and no module surcharges apply.

 For a concrete recommendation for your company, innFactory AI Consulting is happy to provide a short scoping session.
 In a first conversation we clarify the hosting model, the model choice, compliance requirements and cost against your actual setup, whether CompanyGPT turns out to be the right fit or another platform suits you better.